TRENT JANSEN

 PARTU (SKIN)

-GALLERY SALLY DAN-CUTHBERT AND ARC ONE GALLERY, MELBOURNE & SYDNEY, AUSTRALIA ~ 2020
+GALLERY SALLY DAN-CUTHBERT AND ARC ONE GALLERY, SYDNEY & MELBOURNE, AUSTRALIA ~ 2020

 For the National Gallery of Victoria‘s Melbourne Design Week 2o20, Johnny Nargoodah and Trent Jansen launched their latest collaboration with Gallery Sally Dan-Cuthbert and Arc One Gallery.
 This body of work was entitled Partu (Skin) and represents a coming together of their disparate knowledge and skill in working with animal pelts.